Goodly/demowatch/README.md

 Authors: Sidney Le, Lucy Portnoff, Schuyler Ross, Aaron Ngai, Isanette Carreon

+Editor: Nick Adams

+Editor's note: The section of this READ.me file discussing annotator consensus may need more editing for clarity.

 ### THE IDEA

 Sociological theory concerning protest movements, and the events they manifest in, is missing something.
 In particular, it is missing a significant empirical foundation — a way to perform natural experiments or retroactive studies to determine **how exactly these events unfold**.
 What actions in what sequence cause, say, violence to occur at a rally or a march?
 Without empirical analysis, causal linkages between actions and their consequences are difficult to establish.